openhab/openhab-docs/developers/guidelines.md

 1. openHAB generally targets the long time supported Java 8 and Java 11 releases with the following restrictions:
  * To allow optimized runtimes, the set of Java packages to be used is further restricted to [Compact Profile 2](http://www.oracle.com/technetwork/java/embedded/resources/tech/compact-profiles-overview-2157132.html)
-2. The [OSGi R5](http://www.osgi.org/Download/Release5) release is targeted, and newer features should not be used.
+2. The [OSGi R6](http://www.osgi.org/Download/Release6) release with OSGI Compendium R7 is targeted, and newer features should not be used.
 3. slf4j is used for logging.

 You might also have the need to use other libraries for specific use cases like XML processing, networking etc.